weserv/docs/docs/mask.md

 ## Mask trim <Badge type="info" text="&mtrim" />

-Removes the remaining whitespace from the mask.
+Remove the remaining whitespace from the mask.

 ::: code-group